New Ramsey Multiplicity Bounds and Search Heuristics: Constructive upper bounds

-Already before Franek's result Thomason~\cite{Thomason_1997} improved upon his constructions for $t \in \{4,5\}$ by noticing that the XOR graph product $\otimes$\footnote{Given two graphs $G = (V_1, E_1)$ and $G_2 = (V_2, E_2)$, their XOR graph product $G_1 \otimes G_2$ has vertex set $V_1 \times V_2$ and two vertices $(v_1, v_2), (v_1', v_2') \in V_1 \times V_2$ are connect if and only if \emph{either} $v_1 v_1' \in E_1$ and $v_2 v_2' \notin E_2$ \emph{or} $v_1 v_1' \notin E_1$ and $v_2 v_2' \in E_2$.
+Thomason~\cite{Thomason_1997} slightly improved upon his constructions for $t \in \{4,5\}$ by noticing that the XOR graph product $\otimes$\footnote{Given two graphs $G_1 = (V_1, E_1)$ and $G_2 = (V_2, E_2)$, their XOR graph product $G_1 \otimes G_2$ has vertex set $V_1 \times V_2$ and two vertices $(v_1, v_2), (v_1', v_2') \in V_1 \times V_2$ are connect if and only if \emph{either} $v_1 v_1' \in E_1$ and $v_2 v_2' \notin E_2$ \emph{or} $v_1 v_1' \notin E_1$ and $v_2 v_2' \in E_2$.
 Here we consider loops in the graph, that is in particular $v v \notin E_i$ for $v \in V_i$ unless $G_i$ has a loop at $v$ for $i \in \{1,2\}$.
 Thomason calls this graph product the \emph{tensor product} and Wolf~\cite{Wolf_2010} states that it is also known as the \emph{Cartesian product}.
-It seems however that the tensor product is more commonly used for the case $v_1 v_1' \in E_1$ and $v_2 v_2' \in E_2$ and the Cartesian product for the case either $v_1 v_1' \in E_1$ and $v_2 = v_2'$ or $v_1 = v_1'$ and $v_2 v_2' \in E_2$, so to avoid confusion we use the unambiguous terminology of Alon and Lubetzky~\cite{AlonLubetzky_2007}.} has some favorable properties for this problem, which were previously already observed by Chung and Graham~\cite{ChungGraham_1991}.
+It seems however that the tensor product is more commonly used for the case $v_1 v_1' \in E_1$ and $v_2 v_2' \in E_2$ and the Cartesian product for the case either $v_1 v_1' \in E_1$ and $v_2 = v_2'$ or $v_1 = v_1'$ and $v_2 v_2' \in E_2$, so to avoid confusion we use the unambiguous terminology of Alon and Lubetzky~\cite{AlonLubetzky_2007}.
+We will also write $G^{\otimes k}$ for the $k$-fold XOR graph product of a graph $G$.} has some favorable properties for this problem, which were previously already observed by Chung and Graham~\cite{ChungGraham_1991}.
 In particular, by simply computing a particular vector of graph densities for two given graphs $G_1, G_2$, one can determine the corresponding vector of $G_1 \otimes G_2$ as the element-wise product of those two vectors from which one can then easily determine the relevant upper bound on $c_{s,t}$ through a vector product with some appropriate weight vector.
 Computationally, this gives one the opportunity to pre-calculate these density vectors for small or medium sized graphs and then cheaply compute the upper bounds given by even very large graph products.
-The best upper bound found this way for $c_4$ is given by the blow-up sequence of $K_4 \otimes M \otimes G_{18}$, where $M$ denotes a perfect matching of order $4$ and $G_{18}$ the complement of $K_3^{\otimes 2}\otimes \overline{K_2}$, giving roughly $c_4 < 0.03029$, and the best upper bound for $c_5<0.001720$ is given by the blow-up sequence of $K_3 \otimes M^{\otimes 3}$.
-He also observed that his original constructions from \cite{Thomason_1989} can be described as $K_4 \otimes M^{\otimes (k-1)}$ for $t \ge 5$ and as a subgraph of this for $t=4$.
+The best upper bound found this way for $c_4$ is given by the blow-up sequence of $K_4 \otimes M_4 \otimes G_{18}$, where $M_4$ denotes a perfect matching of order $4$ and $G_{18}$ the complement of $K_3^{\otimes 2}\otimes \overline{K_2}$, giving roughly $c_4 < 0.03029$, and the best upper bound for $c_5<0.001720$ is given by the blow-up sequence of $K_3 \otimes M_4^{\otimes 3}$.
+Thomason also observed that his original constructions from \cite{Thomason_1989} can be described as $K_4 \otimes M_4^{\otimes (t-1)}$ for $t \ge 5$ and as a subgraph of this for $t=4$.
+Note that the XOR graph product in some sense works as a generalisation of the blow-up, since $G[m] = G \otimes \overline{K_m}$ for a loopless graph $G$.